pjsdev/unity_field_setter/README.md

 # unity_field_setter
-A simple field setter component for setting any field found on any component on a given game object
+A simple field setter component for setting any field found on any component on a given game object.
+Based on code from: https://github.com/fernandoramallo/oikospiel-tools

 ![](usage.gif)